ncachanosky/blog/content/post/2022-01-07/index.md

 ---
 title: Elizabeth Warren needs to look at the numbers
 subtitle: Senator Warren blames giant grocery stores for high food prices.
 She should look at the data.
-In the last year, food prices have fallen behind the inflation rate..
+In the last year, food prices have fallen behind the inflation rate.

 # Summary for listings and search engines
 summary: Senator Warren blames giant grocery stores for high food prices.
 She should look at the data.
-In the last year, food prices have fallen behind the inflation rate..
+In the last year, food prices have fallen behind the inflation rate.

 # Link this post with a project
 projects: []